 It may be cliche, but it’s also true: absence can, indeed, make the heart grow fonder.
 Moreover, it’s healthy to spend some time away from your partner.
 After all, you’re two different people.
 Plus, being apart gives you time to miss each other, an essential component for any successful partnership.

-Forging a stronger bond with your significant other is often exhilarating, deeply emotional, and can happen whether you’ve been together for two months or 720.
+Forging a stronger bond with your significant other is often exhilarating and deeply emotional and can happen whether you’ve been together for two months or 50 years.